 You can connect to the network without any issues, but as soon as you open your web browser, you see a web page where you have to enter your credentials.
 Until you enter your credentials, all traffic is blocked.
 On the wireless level, there is no authentication, but there is on the upper layers.

-Wired Equivalent Privacy (WEP) is the second authentication method that the first 802.11 standard supports.
+Wired Equivalent Privacy (WEP) is a security algorithm and the second authentication option that the first 802.11 standard supports.
 The idea behind WEP is to make a wireless network as secure as a wired link.
 WEP uses the RC4 cipher algorithm to encrypt every frame so that eavesdroppers can’t read the contents.

 The algorithm uses a WEP key to create other encryption keys, one for each wireless frame.
 When the sender and receiver use the same WEP key, they can decrypt each other’s frames.